History of Slovakia: Hungarian Revolution of 1848

 In the Hungarian Revolution of 1848, Slovak nationalist leaders took the side of the Austrians in order to promote their separation from the Kingdom of Hungary within the Austrian monarchy.
-The Slovak National Council even organized an uprising from Vienna with the aim of equalizing Slovaks and gaining autonomy in the Habsburg monarchy, called the Slovak Uprising.
+The Slovak National Council even organized an uprising from Vienna against the Hungarian revolutionary government with the aim of equalizing Slovaks and gaining autonomy in the Habsburg monarchy, called the Slovak Uprising.
 In September, 1848, the Slovak National Council managed to organize a short-lived administration of the captured territories.
 However, the Slovak troops were later disbanded by the Vienna Imperial Court.
 On the other hand, thousands of volunteers from the current territory of Slovakia, among them a great number of Slovaks, fought in the Hungarian Army.

 After the defeat of the Hungarian Revolution, the Hungarian political elite was oppressed by the Austrian authorities and many participants of the Revolution were executed, imprisoned, or forced to emigrate.
 In 1850, the Kingdom of Hungary was divided into five military districts or provinces, two of which had administrative centers in the territory of present-day Slovakia: the Military District of Pressburg (Bratislava) and the Military District of Košice.

 The Austrian authorities abolished both provinces in 1860.
 The Slovak political elite made use of the period of neo-absolutism of the Vienna court and the weakness of the traditional Hungarian elite to promote their national goals.
 Turz-Sankt Martin (Martin / Túrócszentmárton) became the foremost center of the Slovak National Movement with foundation of the nationwide cultural association Matica slovenská (1863), the Slovak National Museum, and the Slovak National Party (1871).